learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Rest.md

 Be VERY careful with your migrations.
 If you are ever unsure, consult the [documentation](https://docs.djangoproject.com/en/4.2/topics/migrations/)!

+### Querying models
+Once the database is fully set up with our models, we can write code that queries the database to find the specific data that we want.
+Each model has a ```.objects``` attribute, and all queries are methods of this attribute.
+The most basic query would be to get all the objects in that table - for our Todo class, this is done using ```TodoItem.objects.all()```, which returns a QuerySet (basically an unordered list) of all the TodoItem objects.
+There are many other queries found [here](https://docs.djangoproject.com/en/4.2/topics/db/queries/) that can be used to filter based on specific requirements and create and update objects.

  ### Creating an API

 Assuming we want to create an API for your TodoItem model that allows clients to create, read, update, and delete TodoItem instances.
 We may define a serializer class in serializers.py in the app API folder that converts TodoItem instances to JSON.
 We add the following code in serializers.py: